 You may find that a few sessions can help you to address a specific problem, or you may choose to work on a longer-term basis in order to focus on deeper issues.
 You are unique and I will work with you to find out which approaches will work best for you.
 Whichever approach we agree on, be aware that counselling is not an easy journey and requires commitment; there is no magic wand!

-I'm a qualified, experienced therapist, and registered member of the British Association for Counselling and Psychotherapy.
+I'm a qualified, experienced therapist, and an Accredited member of the British Association for Counselling and Psychotherapy.
 I offer confidential therapy from my comfortable offices in Walton on Thames.